Phil Hermanson

-Phil Hermanson (born February 28, 1965) is a former member of the Kansas House of Representatives for District 96 (2008-2012) and 98 (See Kansas Redistricting 2012), serving from 2008 to 2012.
+Phil Hermanson (born February 28, 1965) is an American politician and former member of the Kansas House of Representatives for District 96 (2008-2012) and 98, serving from 2008 to 2012.
 He is a Republican.
 His districts included southwest Wichita, Kansas.
 He resigned in 2013.

 Early life, education, and career

 Hermanson is a lifelong resident of Wichita, Kansas.
 After graduating Goddard High School, five miles from Wichita, Kansas, he joined the United States Navy and served as a deep sea diver from 1983 to 1990.
 While in the military, Hermanson attended the University of Virginia and pursued his bachelor's degree in business.

 Kansas Legislature

 2008 election

 On November 4, 2008, Hermanson was elected to the 96th District Seat in the Kansas House of Representatives to represent the southern district of Wichita, Kansas, defeating Terry McLachlan (D).
 Hermanson raised $18,340 for his campaign, while McLachlan raised $43,623.